jchatel/quickmail-next-docs/leads/handling-unsubscribes.md

 # Handling Unsubscribes

+**In this article:**

-## Why manually mark a prospect as Do Not Contact?
+- Why manually mark a lead as Do Not Contact?

+- How to mark a lead as Do Not Contact?

+  - Individually

+  - In bulk

+## Why Manually Mark a Lead as Do Not Contact?
-If an unsubscribe link is added to your email and a prospect clicks it, we automatically mark the journey as unsubscribed.

-Additionally, we also mark the prospect as Do Not Contact, and prospects marked as Do Not Contact can't be added to any campaign or bucket anymore.
+When a lead clicks an unsubscribe link in your email, QuickMail automatically marks the journey as unsubscribed and adds the lead to the Do Not Contact list.
+Leads on the Do Not Contact list cannot be added to any campaign.

-**Pro tip:** To learn about how to add an unsubscribe link to your emails in QuickMail, check out this article.
+**Pro tip:** To learn how to add an unsubscribe link to your emails, check out this article.

-Although it can be automated, there are some instances when you need to do it manually such as the following:
+There are cases where you may need to do this manually, such as:

-- Your emails don't have an unsubscribe link;
+- Your emails do not have an unsubscribe link.

-- Prospects replied with the word "unsubscribe" instead of clicking the link (we only support unsubscribe link clicks at the moment);
+- A lead replied with the word "unsubscribe" instead of clicking the link.
+Only unsubscribe link clicks are supported at the moment.

-- You're using multiple software and they unsubscribed from a different platform;
+- The lead unsubscribed from a different platform and you need to reflect that in QuickMail.

-- You have a master list of unsubscribed prospects and you want to add them to QuickMail.
+- You have a master list of unsubscribed leads and want to add them to QuickMail.

-## How to mark a prospect as Do Not Contact?
+## How to Mark a Lead as Do Not Contact?

-You can either mark prospects as Do Not Contact individually or in bulk.
+Leads can be marked as Do Not Contact individually or in bulk.

 ### Individually

-To mark a prospect individually, simply go to the prospect's page and search for the prospect.

-Then, select the prospect -> action -> Mark as DoNotContact.
+Go to the **List** page → search for the lead → select the lead → **Actions** → **Mark as Do Not Contact**.

 ![screenshot](../images/000_file-BP1NwMhvQH.png)

-Prospects can also be manually marked as Do Not Contact from the Prospects preview profile.

-To go there, simply click the preview button beside the prospect's email address.
+You can also mark a lead as Do Not Contact from their quick view.
+To open it, click the preview button next to the lead's email address or click their thumbnail.

-Alternatively, you can also click the thumbnail of the prospect.

-Then, from the prospect's preview profile, click the triple-dot icon on the top-right corner of the page.
+From the quick view, click the menu icon (three vertical dots) in the top-right corner → **Do Not Contact**.

-Finally, click Do Not Contact.

 ![screenshot](../images/001_file-Kb7V5Yvsgu.png)

-**Pro tip:** You can go to the prospect's preview profile in all pages where prospects exist.
-This includes Prospects page, Campaign Journeys, Sent Emails, and To-dos.
+**Pro tip:** The quick view is accessible from any page where leads appear, including the List page, Campaign Journeys, Sent Emails, and Tasks.

-### In bulk
+### In Bulk

-To be able to bulk mark prospects as Do Not Contact, we have to tag them so we can easily filter them.
+To bulk mark leads as Do Not Contact, you first need to tag them so they can be filtered.

-To get started, create a tag by going to Prospects -> Tags -> Create New Tag.
+**Step 1.** Create a tag by going to **List** → **Tags** → **Create New Tag**.

 ![screenshot](../images/002_file-rLaTPpCo8T.png)

-Then, name the tag and save it.
-DoNotContact is just an example, you can name it anything.
+Name the tag and save it.
+"DoNotContact" is just an example — you can name it anything.

 ![screenshot](../images/003_file-9el3A95MtB.png)

-**Note:** When creating a tag, make sure to not put any spaces in the name.
-At the moment, we only support alphanumeric characters as well as - and _.
-Because of this, creating a tag with a name with spaces will lead to an error.
+**Note:** Tag names can only contain letters, numbers, hyphens (-), and underscores (_).
+Names with spaces cannot be created.

 ![screenshot](../images/004_file-AVYctknt8O.png)

-After creating the tag in QuickMail, go to your CSV and update it.

-Simply add a column for Do Not Contact and put x for everyone that must be marked as Do Not Contact.
+**Step 2.** Update your CSV by adding a column for Do Not Contact and entering "x" for every lead that should be marked.

-Then, save the changes.

 ![screenshot](../images/005_file-AlPZoarLMC.png)

-After updating the CSV, import it to QuickMail.

-Make sure to map the column DoNotContact with the tag in QuickMail before clicking import.
+**Step 3.** Import the updated CSV into QuickMail.
+Before clicking **Import**, make sure to map the DoNotContact column to the corresponding tag in QuickMail.

 ![screenshot](../images/006_file-2P52KLbFEh.png)

-Check out this article for a more detailed guide on how to use tags.
+Check out this article for a more detailed guide on using tags.

-**Note:** If prospects already exist, make sure to check the checkbox Update Prospect if Exists.
+**Note:** If the leads already exist in QuickMail, make sure to check **Update lead if it exists**.
+Without this, existing leads will be rejected to prevent duplicates.

-This is because, by default, we reject prospects that exist to prevent duplicates,

 ![screenshot](../images/007_file-FmaWOyKIBU.png)

-After the import is done, simply filter all prospects with the DoNotContact tag.

-To do that, go to the Prospects page -> Advanced filter -> Tags -> Under Has ANY of the following tags, click DoNotContact -> Apply filter.
+**Step 4.** Once the import is complete, filter leads by the DoNotContact tag.
+Go to the **List** page → **Advanced Filter** → **Tags** → under **Has ANY of the following tags**, select **DoNotContact** → **Apply Filter**.

 ![screenshot](../images/008_file-T5D9ShACd6.png)

-After filtering prospects with DoNotContact tag, simply select all -> Actions -> Mark as Do Not Contact.
+**Step 5.** Select all filtered leads → **Actions** → **Mark as Do Not Contact**.

 ![screenshot](../images/009_file-YXMfIJpAvt.png)

-Here's a detailed guide on how to filter prospects in QuickMail.
+Here is a detailed guide on how to filter leads in QuickMail.

-**Pro tip:** You can also mark a domain as Do Not Contact by adding it to the DNC domain list.
+**Pro tip:** You can also mark an entire domain as Do Not Contact by adding it to the DNC domain list.